dotnetoxford/dotnetoxford-website/input/posts/2019-12-lightning-talks.md

 # Photos

-* Photos coming soon!
-A big thanks to John Parkin from Ocean Software for doing the photography.
+* [Photos](https://www.dropbox.com/sh/e39gl40bzb5xfbp/AAAV_D8dW9PIxsSaqO4gEerla?dl=0) (a big thanks to John Parkin from Ocean Software for the photography!)

 # Recordings of Talks - with speakers' links